chitamoor/Rester/README.md

 #TODO
 - Unit Tests
-- Plenty of refactoring :-)
+- Plenty of refactoring :-).
+Make it more pythonic for starters
 - Cleaner test results summary (Tabular?)
-- Support for simple datatypes - lists, integers, strings etc
-- Supoport for JSON schema validation
+- Better support for assert expressions
 - Support for enums
 - Support for OAuth
 - Experiment with YAML format for specifying the tests